 Platform and Technology Capabilities

-Home / IT Blogs / How Software Subscription & VoIP Benefit Businesses
+Home / Insights / Blog / How Software Subscription & VoIP Benefit Businesses

 October 31, 2019 - by Synoptek

 The benefits of software as a service (also known as SaaS: leasing software vs. outright purchase) is a hot trend that started way back in 2016.
 With wider adoption of cloud-based infrastructure, even computer hardware has been meeting the challenge, offering devices devoid of hard drives and dependent on an open-source software model.
 Smart business owners are leveraging this trend to reduce costs and stimulate cash flow while streamlining their day-to-day operations.
 The upshots are enhanced flexibility, more robust IT security and a competitive edge that allows for growth, nimble adaptation to industry trends and increased productivity across the entire workforce.

 Consumer trends have driven demand for easier and more economical access to software for a range of purposes, and providers like Microsoft, Google and Apple are meeting the demand in spectacular fashion.
 In the past, productivity and design software was expensive to purchase and maintain for the average person or small business.
 Licensing the software was a necessary investment that would then require dedicated hardware and servers to run it.
 IT staff were tasked with performing regular updates, backups and to manage security and maintenance issues, but with global enterprise running lean and mean, this business model just doesn’t make a whole lot of sense anymore.

 Depending on how you do business, each of these options has its advantages.
 Some offer free or single-license versions at the consumer level, but others are dedicated to enterprise, providing a range of truly astonishing features that can help you grow your company into a global concern.